Pylons/pyramid_cookbook/debugging/pydev.rst

    Do not add ``--reload`` if you are trying to debug with Eclipse.
 It has been reported that this causes problems.

+   We recommend you create a separate debug configuration without the ``--reload``, and instead of checking "Run" in the "Display in favorites menu", check "Debug".

 On the *Common* tab::

 	Uncheck "Launch in background"
-	In the box labeled "Display in favorites menu", click "Run"
+	In the box labeled "Display in favorites menu", check "Run"

-Hit *Run* to run your configuration immediately, or *Apply* to create the configuration without running it.
+Hit *Run* (*Debug*) to run (debug) your configuration immediately, or *Apply* to create the configuration without running it.

-You can now run your configuration at any time by selecting the *Run/Play -> RunPyramid* button.
+You can now run your application at any time by selecting the *Run/Play* button and selecting the *RunPyramid* command.
+Similarly, you can debug your application by selecting the *Debug* button and selecting the *DebugPyramid* command (or whatever you called it!).

 The console should show that the server has started.
 To verify, open your browser to 127.0.0.1:6547.
 You should see the hello world text.

+Note that when debugging, breakpoints can be set as with ordinary code, but they will only be hit when the view containing the breakpoint is served.